kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

 *I should not have let my guard down, the trip is not over until you're back sitting at home.
 I'm very thankful that my friend was watching out for me should I have fallen and incapacitated myself in the deep water and began to drown.
-This was is the often unspoken and seemingly obvious policy while on outdoor trips with friends, watching out for each other, up to the very last person, at each obstacle.
+This is the often unspoken and seemingly obvious policy while on outdoor trips with friends, watching out for each other, up to the very last person, at each obstacle.
 Never more clearly did the value of this policy make itself known to me.*

 If you've had a personal accident or a near miss you'd like to share, consider writing about it, and sharing it with your friends, and